Sichii/Chaos-Server/docs/articles/Commands.md

 specified the command name that will be used to execute the command, and whether or not the command requires admin privileges.

-Chaos comes with many commands out of the box, and you can find them in the [Chaos.Commands](<xref:Chaos.Commands>) namespace.
+Chaos comes with many commands out of the box, and you can find them in the [Chaos.Messaging](<xref:Chaos.Messaging>) namespace.

 > [!NOTE]